Discover the Real Story of Santa Fe

 From Ancient Elixirs to Artisanal Indulgence

-Revered in ancient Mesoamerican cultures as medicine, currency, and sacred ceremonial drink, cacao was known as a “gift of the gods.”
-Long before modern candy bars existed, chocolate was a powerful and complex beverage tied to ritual and trade.
+Once revered in Mesoamerica as medicine, currency, and sacred drink, cacao was a “gift of the gods.”
+Long before candy bars, it was a powerful ceremonial beverage tied to ritual and trade.
+Remarkably, chocolate reached North America over a thousand years ago — here in New Mexico’s Chaco Canyon.

-• To its arrival in the American Southwest
+• To the American Southwest

 Duration: 3 hours

-Price: $65 per adult
+Price: $70 per adult

 Children 12 and under free with adult supervision